devonzuegel/smallworld/README.md

     - [ ] send an email to everyone to let them know about the new feature!
 - [ ] show past cuties that the user has missed
   - [ ] update Gillian when this is done (via SMS)
+  - [ ] update mariah when this is done
 - [ ] consider adding a way for users to include info about religion, politics, age, what they're looking for, etc
 - [ ] track who has selected who and when, include in some sort of stats, so that we can see if people are using it
   - one way this will be used is so that Erik can see when the mutual selections happened so that he knows if it's a new connection